 LOADS of fruit - watermelon, grapes, apples, bananas and mandarins as a staple,

 Coffee (pod machine)

 Buy meat in bulk if you have the room to store.

 Freeze kids meals, very handy to pull out of the freezer and microwave after a day exploring.
 It soon stops those 'hangry' kids and has them fed in no time!

 Check out the local butchers for a great meat deal.

 Peraration!
 If you have lunches and snacks prepared, then you wont have that urge to pull in Macca's drive thru to grab a meal.
 It's expensive and is guaranteed to make your guts feel a bit OFF afterwards (but it tastes so good at the time)!
-Do try to pull over at a rest stop or park to feed your family.
-Vegemite saga's are a hit with our three kids and they also don't hurt your wallet.
+Try to pull over at a rest stop or park to feed your family.
+Vegemite sanga's are a hit with our three kids and they also don't hurt your wallet.
 Cha-Ching!

 Well I hope this helps with your grocery purchase and meals while travelling Australia.
 Please let us know if you have any other questions or you'd like more information.
-Also happy to get together another meal prep vid.
+We're also happy to get together another meal prep vid.